SteveSmith16384/wbt/README.md

 "wannabe tempest"

-a tempest (80's arcade game) clone in java, and a small project for playing with git.
+A tempest (80's arcade game) clone in java, and a small project for playing with git.

 Retro-fitted to be multiplayer using Generic Multiplayer Connctor.

-playable, and fairly true to the original, though not a full feature-complete clone.
+Playable, and fairly true to the original, though not a full feature-complete clone.
+Just run wbt.jar.

 <strong>game summary</strong> for those not familiar with tempest:<br/>
 the player (you) has a crawler, with which you must maneuver around the front of the current level and destroy the enemies coming forward towards you, out of the center of the screen.  the enemies are:<br/>